Skyscanner/stylelint-config-skyscanner/README.md

 Skyscanner's stylelint config.

-This stylelint config is based on `stylelint-config-skyscanner` with Skyscanner specific additions and is meant to be used with Backpack and `backpack-react-scripts`.
+This stylelint config is based on [`stylelint-config-standard`](https://github.com/stylelint/stylelint-config-standard) with Skyscanner specific additions and is meant to be used with Backpack and `backpack-react-scripts`.
 Rules encourage developers to leverage the Backpack design system and to outsource development dependencies to `backpack-react-scripts`.

 ## Installation